I am a Post-Doctoral Fellow at the Governance and Regulation Chair at Université Paris Dauphine since October 2017.

 My main fields of interest are the economics of digital platforms, digital innovation, and entrepreneurship in emerging fields (including “fintech” and autonomous vehicles).
 I am particularly interested in the interplay between these areas – for example, in the incentives for entrepreneurs to enter digital platforms as sellers, in how platform-based firms emerge and compete, or in how entrepreneurs innovate in a growingly digital world.

-My work is focused on econometric analyses using observational data (collected from publicly available information from the Internet), experimental data (field and lab), and ad hoc surveys.
+In my work, I employ empirical analyses using observational data (collected from publicly available information from the Internet), experimental data (field and lab), and ad hoc surveys.